by Freddy Tran Nager, Founder of Atomic Tango + A Guy Who Loves His Customers (well, most of ’em)…

 A tech-driven company that becomes customer-focused also risks losing its best engineers, who, by nature, are product-centric.
 Mercedes, for example, could offer cheap basic cars to attract younger customers, but how would Mercedes’ top engineers feel about their “luxury” company becoming mainstream?
 What will Mercedes do when BMW comes and hires them away?
 And how will the previous Mercedes customers feel, since they paid a high price for the “prestige”?

 Then there’s the community.
 You might be satisfying your customers perfectly, but if you offend certain interest groups or incite the media, you could get into hot water.
 I don’t think any of BP’s customers were complaining about the quality of its oil or its service before the spill.
-And the people complaining about the MTV series “Skins” are probably not its fans.
+And then there’s the California restaurant that decided to satisfy the customer demand for whale meat — guess what happened after the greater community found out?

 Finally, if your competitors (another key stakeholder) are focused on serving the same customers or customer base, you might wind up with nearly identical products, which could lead to a damaging price war.
 In such industries, it might be more valuable to be competitor-centric.